 Available software options can be used within the picture display to provide overlays for false color, HDR Area, Gamut, Lightmeter or closed caption/subtitles.

 Full screen picture display showing currently selected input signal.
 In this case, this is camera RAW footage and so it appears to be low contrast and desaturated.
+For camera RAW and HDR inputs a gamma transfer function and color space conversion can be applied with option PROD.

 Closed Captions or subtitles can be decoded and displayed in CEA 608/708 or OP47/ST2031 with the ENG-QC option.